 - Newsletter: engage users through a regular newsletter to form habits and keep users coming back for more content

 🏆Best in class example: The New York Times

 The New York Times offers a variety of newsletters on different topics, such as politics, culture, and business.
-By allowing users to select the newsletter that matches their interests, the content is naturally suited to the individual and will foster high levels of engagement.
+By allowing readers to select the newsletter that matches their interests, the content is naturally suited to the individual and will foster high levels of engagement and a good user experience.
 Newsletters help build a closer relationship between the reader and the publication and increase recency, frequency and volume of visits to the publisher's site.